What is a partial refusal in a trademark Office Action?

 A trademark Office Action with a partial refusal can be a mix of good news and bad news.
 The bad news is that a portion of your mark is being rejected.
 The good news is that the remainder of your trademark application is acceptable.
 In most cases, the partial rejection pertains to a subset of the goods or services identified in the application.

-In the majority of cases, the basis for the partial refusal will be a likelihood of confusion with one or more registered marks.
-The reason why the refusal is partial is because the rejection applies only to a portion of the goods or services in your trademark application which the examining attorney believes will cause a likelihood of confusion with the cited registration(s).
+In the majority of cases, the basis for the partial refusal will likely be a likelihood of confusion with one or more registered marks.
+The reason why the refusal is partial is because the rejection applies only to a portion of the goods or services in your trademark application.
+The examining attorney believes a likelihood of confusion exists with a portion of the goods or services in your trademark application.
+The remaining items in your identification of goods/services are fine.

 How to respond to partial refusal

-You have a few options in responding to a partial refusal:
+You have a few options in responding to a partial trademark refusal:

 - Delete the goods and/or services objected to by the trademark examining attorney;